 This ride ties together a couple of out and back rides to Grey Mountain and Pelverata Falls into a loop of sorts.
-It is probably more for adventurous local riders who don't mind some rough tracks and who are looking for a short bit of technical riding with some nice views at the end.
+It will onlyappeal to more adventurous local riders who don't mind some really rough tracks and who are looking for a short bit of technical riding with some nice views at the end.

 However it can also make a great day out for less experienced riders just so long as you are willing to walk your bike a bit.
 There are plenty of options to extend or shorten this ride for those looking for more or less hours in the saddle.